Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): point estimation and metrics

 \subsection{Comparison of \pz\ point estimate metrics}

-Figure~\ref{fig:pz_pointestimates} shows both point estimates for all codes both $z_{PEAK}$ and $z_{WEIGHT}$.
+Figure~\ref{fig:pz_pointestimates} shows point estimates $z_{PEAK}$ and $z_{WEIGHT}$ \boldblue{versus true redshift for all codes}.
 Point density is shown with mixed contours to emphasize that most of the galaxies do fall close to the $z_{phot} = z_{spec}$ line, while points trace the details of the catastrophic outlier populations.

 The finite grid spacing of the \pzpdf s induces some discretization in $z_{PEAK}$.
-The features perpendicular to the $z_{phot} = z_{spec}$ line are due to the $4000$ \AA\ break passing through the gaps between adjacent filters.
-Even the strongest codes feature populations far from the $z_{phot} = z_{spec}$ line representing a degeneracy in the space of colours and redshifts.
+The features perpendicular to the $z_{phot} = z_{spec}$ line are due to the $4000$ \AA\ break passing through the gaps between adjacent filters\boldblue{, most notably at $z \sim 0.4$ between the g and r filters, and at $z \sim 1.4$ between the z and y filters.
+All codes show some level of concentrated catastrophic outliers, often due to degenerate redshift solutions for a single area of color space.
+In the presence of genuine ambiguities in the colour space to redshift mapping, the compression of information down to a single number that is the point estimate redshift fails to adequately capture the more complex nature of the multimodal redshift matching: using the mode selects the highest peak while ignoring posterior probability in lower valued redshift peaks, while measuring the mean of a multimodal PDF often results in a value lying at a redshift between the peaks, removed from either/any of the most likely redshift solutions.
+Thus,}even the strongest codes feature populations far from the $z_{phot} = z_{spec}$ line representing a \boldblue{genuine} degeneracy in the space of colours and redshifts.

 The intrinsic scatter, bias, and catastrophic outlier rate are given in Table~\ref{tab:pointestimates}.
 Perhaps unsurprisingly, performance under these metrics largely tracks that of the metrics of Section~\ref{sec:metrics} of the \pzpdf s from which the point estimates were derived.
 All twelve codes perform at or near the goals of the \lsst\ Science Requirements Document\footnote{available at: \url{http://ls.st/srd}} and \citet{Graham:17}, which is encouraging if not unexpected for $i < 25.3$.